 Breaches can also be “actual” or “anticipatory.”
 An actual breach takes place when a party refuses to perform under the terms of the contract.
 An anticipatory breach happens when a party repudiates their future obligation to perform.
 These situations can arise when a party demonstrates through words or actions that they won’t be upholding their end of the deal.

 In Illinois, five elements are required for a valid contract.
 These include: (1) offer; (2) acceptance; (3) consideration; (4) material terms; and (5) mutual assent.
 Simply put, there must be a bargained-for exchange between the parties.
 Additionally, the terms of the contract need to be definite and certain in order for it to be enforceable.
-The parties must also have the objective intent to be bound by the contractual terms and conditions — in other words, there must be a meeting of the minds.
+The parties must also have the objective intent to be bound by the contractual terms and conditions.

 While it’s best to have a written agreement to set forth the terms and conditions, oral contracts can also be legally binding under Illinois law.
 However, when an agreement is not in writing, it can be challenging to prove the terms to a court in the event a breach of contract action is commenced.
 Certain types of contracts — such as those involving real estate transactions or the sale of goods over $500 — are required to be in writing in order to be enforceable in Illinois.